ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_webgpu_dawn/_index.md

 cascade:
 minutes_to_complete: 90

-who_is_this_for: This is an introductory topic for developers who are building GPU-based Android applications and are interested in trying WebGPU.
+who_is_this_for: This is an introductory topic for developers who are building GPU-based Android applications and are interested in experimenting with WebGPU.

 learning_objectives:
     - Describe the benefits of WebGPU.